 Vintage Club #22 with Richard | Blending Triads with the Major Scale

-:guitar: Join Richard in his upcoming live class on blending triads with the major scale - a hands-on session where you’ll learn to blend diatonic triads in the key of G with the G major scale—a powerful technique to craft melodic, expressive lead lines.
+:guitar: Join Richard in his live class on blending triads with the major scale - a hands-on session where you’ll learn to blend diatonic triads in the key of G with the G major scale—a powerful technique to craft melodic, expressive lead lines.

 3 Likes